tkshill/Quarto/CONTRIBUTING.md

 from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests, or writing code which can be incorporated into the application codebase itself.

+# Asking to Pair

+This is a beginner friendly repo.
+Contributors can request a pairing (zoom/google hangouts) to pair with a maintainer on tackling an issue/submitting a PR/etc. If you want to do it for a pre-existing issue, simple indicate so in a comment under that issue.
+If not, you may open a new Question issue and request a pairing.

 # The Basics

-## Step 1.
-Setting up a Github Account
+## Setting up a Github Account

 We're going to assume you know what [github](https://www.howtogeek.com/180167/htg-explains-what-is-github-and-what-do-geeks-use-it-for/) is about and how it works (otherwise, how would you be reading this?)

 If you haven't made a github account as yet, make one [now](https://github.com).
 It's free!

-## Step 2.
-Find/Make An Issue
+## Working With Issues

 Github uses a feature called _issues_.
 Issues are essentially a way to highlight bugs, features, problems, or any sort of suggestion or action you wish to happen on a github hosted project (you can find a more comprehensive explanation [here](https://guides.github.com/features/issues/)).

 We highly recommend looking at the existing reository issues to find a good open issue to start with.
 We always try to keep them populated with some beginner friendly issues that anyone can attempt to solve.
 We also use a `PR Submitted` tag to indicate when an Pull Request has been submitted for an issue, but it hasn't yet been merged, as most people would rather would on an issue with no attempted PRs yet.

 If you feel like there's a contribution you would like to make that isn't represented by an already existing issue, feel free to create your own!
+We have four issue templates that you can use which provide some (hopefully) helpful guidelines on how to form your issues.
+They are:
+ - FEATURE
+ - BUG
+ - QUESTION
+ - DOCUMENTATION

+The meanings for those are hopefully pretty self explanatory.
+If you feel like you have an issue that doesnt match those categories though, go ahead and ignore the templates and create an issue the old fashioned way.

-## Step 3.
-Creating a PR
+## Creating a Pull Request
 At this point, you have two options.

 **The first option** is using the github interface to fork the repo, making an edit right here in the github client, and then submit a Pull Request (no code or terminals or IDE required).
 [This guide](https://guides.github.com/activities/hello-world/) shows just how to do that for a small personal repo.
 You would simply replace the step of creating a new repository to just navigating to this one and forking that instead.
 This is a great idea if you simply plan to add to or edit one of the markdown files we use for documentation in this project.